Brain Tumor (cont.)

 You may also feel tired or weak.
 The time it takes to heal after surgery is different for everyone.
 You will probably spend a few days in the hospital.

 Other, less common problems may occur after surgery for a brain tumor.
 The brain may swell or fluid may build up within the skull.
 The health care team will monitor you for signs of swelling or fluid buildup.
-You may receive steroids to help relieve swelling.
+You may receive steroids, which are forms of cortisone, to help relieve swelling.
 A second surgery may be needed to drain the fluid.
 The surgeon may place a long, thin tube (shunt) in a ventricle of the brain.
 (For some people, the shunt is placed before performing surgery on the brain tumor.)
 The tube is threaded under the skin to another part of the body, usually the abdomen.
 Excess fluid is carried from the brain and drained into the abdomen.
 Sometimes the fluid is drained into the heart instead.

 Infection is another problem that may develop after surgery.
 If this happens, the health care team will give you an antibiotic.